• Applications

 "At Bosch Advanced Ceramics, we have already successfully scaled up to the additive series production of ceramic components and are continuously expanding our machine park.
 Thanks to its reliable precision, the LCM process from Lithoz was the decisive technological basis for implementing various series projects."

-Nikolai Sauer / Head of Additive Manufacturing / Bosch Advanced Ceramics
+Nikolai Sauer / CTO / Bosch Advanced Ceramics

 Applications